EasyOnHard/pokefetcher/README.md

 - TLDR (Teal Deer) Page
 - Support for more verbose evolution details (level, other requirements)
 - ~~--egg-group~~, --stats, and --gender-ratio flags
+- Image support

+# Disclaimer
+Pokefetcher is an unofficial tool and is not affiliated with, endorsed, or licensed by the **The Pokémon Company**, **Game Freak**, or **Nintendo**.
+All Pokémon-related content (including images, names, and other trademarks) are the property of their respective owners.
+This tool is made for personal use only.
+I do not own or claim to own any Pokémon-related content gathered or distributed by this program.